sdsc/cluster-guide/Triton_Roll_Installation_Guide.rst

 ..
 Insert 'brief' description of this document.

-This guide will teach you how to safely build and deploy software on your Rocks Cluster using Triton Rolls.
-The techniques described can be used once during initial installation but we recommend their use during the entire life of your Rocks cluster.
+This guide will teach you how to safely build and deploy software on your Rocks|reg| Cluster using Triton Rolls.
+The techniques described can be used once during initial installation but we recommend their use during the entire life of your Rocks|reg| cluster.

 Table of Contents